gogs/gogs/.github/ISSUE_TEMPLATE/dev_release_patch_version.md

 On the release branch:

 - [ ] Make sure all commits are cherry-picked from the `main` branch by checking the patch milestone.
-- [ ] Run `git log v0.12.1...HEAD --pretty=format:'- %H %s' --reverse` (where `v0.12.1` is the last patch release) to get the list of new commits and paste the output below:
-	- _link to the commit_
 - [ ] [Update CHANGELOG on the `main` branch](https://github.com/gogs/gogs/commit/e6c5633f580399c8f4dfc07166a63a01c6c70346) to include entries for the current patch release.

 ## During release